DanStough/katacoda-scenarios/troubleshoot-support-bundle-test/step2.md

   analyzers: []
 </pre>

-Save this as in the IDE Tab.
+Save this in the IDE Tab.

 Now get that bundle!
 `kubectl support-bundle support.yaml`{{execute}}